LaunchCodeEducation/lchs/src/chapters/classes-and-objects/what-are-objects.rst

    text = "I am an object."

-All strings have a length property, and an individual character can be classified as a letter, digit, punctuation, etc. Stings also include a property that describes their case (upper or lower).
+All strings have a length property, which tells us the number of characters between the quote marks.
+Also, each individual character can be classified as a letter, digit, punctuation, etc. Strings also include a property that describes their case (upper or lower).

-In addition to these properties, we can perform a defined set of actions on ANY string value.
-These :ref:`string methods <string-methods-appendix>` take the original string as data and return a new string.
+In addition to these properties, we can perform a defined set of actions on ANY string value. :ref:`These methods <string-methods-appendix>` take the original string as data and return a new string.
 Examples include ``.upper()`` and ``.split()``.

 Since strings contain both properties and methods (data and behaviors), they are objects.